curiouspiano/AL-Guide/README.md

 # AL-Guide

+## Disclaimer

 This repo will be a guide from the perspective of a player.
 It will include things that are nice to know when starting to play AdventureLand, as well as some some useful code snippets.

+This guide is not intended to be a walkthrough.
+A big part of AL is finding *your* way through the game.
+The primary goal of this guide is to document things that we, as players, think is good information for new players to know.

-This repo will NOT include a client, or standalone code to run your characters.
+This repo **WILL NOT** include a client, or standalone code to run your characters.

 ## Sections